1974 Alabama Crimson Tide football team: Vanderbilt

 After their victory over Southern Miss, Alabama moved into the No. 4 position in the AP Poll prior to their game against Vanderbilt.
-Against the Commodores, Vanderbilt kept it close, but ultimately fell to the Crimson Tide 23–10 in the first Tuscaloosa game of the season.
+Against the Commodores, Vanderbilt, coached by Steve Sloan, the starting quarterback for the Tide's 1965 national championship team, kept it close, but ultimately fell to the Crimson Tide 23–10 in the first Tuscaloosa game of the season.
 After Calvin Culliver gave Alabama a 7–0 lead with his 85-yard touchdown run, Mark Adams connected on a 20-yard field goal for Vanderbilt that made the score 7–3 at the end of the first quarter.
 A 36-yard Bucky Berrey field goal in the second quarter gave the Crimson Tide a 10–3 halftime lead.

 In the third, Richard Todd threw a 14-yard touchdown pass to Russ Schamun and Berrey connected on a 42-yard field goal that made the score 20–3 as the teams entered the final quarter.
 In the fourth, Danny Ridgeway connected on a 27-yard field goal for Alabama and Fred Fisher threw a 26-yard touchdown pass to Walter Overton for the Commodores that made the final score 23–10.
 The victory improved Alabama's all-time record against Vanderbilt to 31–17–4.